cybercongress/go-cyber/docs/run_validator.md

 Software: Ubuntu 18.04 LTS / 20.04 LTS
 ```

 *Cyber runs well on consumer-grade cards like Geforce GTX 1070, but we expect load growth and advise to use Error Correction compatible cards from Tesla or Quadro families.
-Also, make sure your card is compatible with >=v.410 of NVIDIA drivers.*
+Also, make sure your card is compatible with >= v.410 of NVIDIA driver.*

-Of course, the hardware is your own choice and technically it might be possible to run the node on "even - 1 CUDA core GPU", but you should be aware of stability drop and rank calculation speed decline .
+Of course, the hardware is your own choice and technically it might be possible to run the node on *"even - 1 CUDA core GPU"*, but you should be aware of performance drop and rank calculation speed decline.

 ## Node setup

-*To avoid possible misconfiguration issues and simplify the setup of `$ENV`, we recommend to perform all the commands as `root` (here root - is literally root, not just a user with root priveliges)*
+*To avoid possible misconfiguration issues and simplify the setup of `$ENV`, we recommend to perform all the commands as `root` (here root - is literally root, not just a user with root priveliges).
+For the case of dedicated server for cybernode it should be concidered as ok from the security side.*

 ### Third-party software

-You may skip any sections of the guide if you already have any of the necessary software configured.

 The main distribution unit for Cyber is a [docker](https://www.docker.com/) container.
 All images are located in the default [Dockerhub registry](https://hub.docker.com/r/cyberd/cyber).
-In order to access the GPU from the container, Nvidia drivers version **410+** and [Nvidia docker runtime](https://github.com/NVIDIA/nvidia-docker) should be installed on the host system.
+In order to access the GPU from the container, Nvidia driver version **410+** and [Nvidia docker runtime](https://github.com/NVIDIA/nvidia-docker) should be installed on the host system.

+All commands below suppose `amd64` arcitecture, for the different arcitectures commands may differ accordingly.

 ### Docker installation

-Simply, copy the commands below into your CLI.
+Simply, copy the commands below and paste into CLI.

-1. Update the apt package index:
+1. Update the `apt` package index:

 ```bash
 sudo apt-get update